ansible-community/antsichaut/README.md

 You define a Github repository and a Github release.
 Then the script searches all pull requests since the release and adds them to the `changelog.yaml`.

-The PR's get categorized into the changelog-sections based on labels and according to this configuration (currently hardcoded):
+The PR's get categorized into the changelog-sections based on these default labels:

 ```
 group_config = [